sav-che/TL-2/Authors/Christener, Christian {std. Christener}.md

-> [!cite] BHL link: this entry starts at [page 156](https://www.biodiversitylibrary.org/item/103860#page/166/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 156](https://www.biodiversitylibrary.org/page/33265833) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Christener, Christian (1810-1872), Swiss botanist and school teacher (at the Kantonsschule) at Bern, botanized mainly in the Berner Alpen, especially in the area of Grindelwald, had a large herbarium acquired by Shuttleworth. (*Christener*).
+Christener, Christian (1810-1872), Swiss botanist and school teacher (at the Kantonsschule) at Bern, botanized mainly in the Berner Alpen, especially in the area of Grindelwald, had a large herbarium acquired by Shuttleworth.
+**Abbreviated name**: *Christener*

 #### Herbarium and types